ma2valadez/supportal_dev/README.md

 * System Dependencies : `sqlite3.8+, nginx1, passenger, rails 7.0.4.2, bundler, nodejs, linbuv, curl, git, gcc, postgresql-devel, postgresql-libs, posgresql11`
 ---
-### Configuration
+### Configuration `[TODO]` - ***make deploy script***
 ---
-`[TODO]` - ***make deploy script***

 To setup your own workstation, I would suggest [*AWS Linux 2 AMI*](https://aws.amazon.com/amazon-linux-2/?amazon-linux-whats-new.sort-by=item.additionalFields.postDateTime&amazon-linux-whats-new.sort-order=desc).
 You can setup a machine with free tier for learning purposes.

-Alternatively, Firstup may provide one to you.
+Alternatively, Firstup may provide access to the supportal machine.
+In which case, **you do not need to follow the steps outlined below**.
 Please ensure you also have AWS SSO access as well to access the Supporal machine.

+---
 For this configuration, I am using **CENTOS/AWS Linux 2 AMI** syntax.
 If you are using a different distro, you will need to change your configuration.

 #### **Create User**
 `$adduser {name}`